A framework for understanding ourselves.

 I felt like I was surrounded by "rockstar" developers.
 They were able to churn out code more quickly than I could, and they seemed a lot more confident than I was.
 I couldn't help but compare myself to them, and I felt like I was falling short.

 Whenever I met with my manager for our one-on-ones, I would ask for constructive feedback.
-I was convinced that I was doing a terrible job, and I wanted to know how I could improve, or at least to determine if I was about to be fired.
+I was convinced that I was doing a terrible job, and I wanted to know how I could improve, or at least to know in advance if I was going to be fired.

 Instead, they would always have positive things to say about my work, and would assure me that I was on a good path.
-However, I didn't feel like I was getting the same respect from my teammates.
+However, I didn't feel like I was getting the same respect from all of my teammates, even if they liked me.
 I couldn't tell if my manager had wool over their eyes, if they were too nice to tell me the truth, or if I was being too hard on myself.

 After a few months, my manager finally came to me with constructive feedback.
 They told me that in their experience, developers fell into one of three categories: tanks, motorcycles, and cars.